It’s undeniable that Illinois has its own vibrant culture, ranging from unique Illinois slang words and phrases to exclusive customs!

 In Illinois, people often use the expression ‘chipping in’ to demonstrate their willingness to lend a hand and help out.

-This could mean anything from offering your time by volunteering at a local non-profit, chipping in financially for a group gift, or even taking one for the team at work.
+This could mean anything from offering your time by volunteering at a local non-profit to chipping in financially for a group gift or even taking one for the team at work.

 No matter what scenario it may be used in, ‘pitching in’ is all about coming together and collectively making positive changes in our day-to-day lives.